SandunPushpika/TextMe/README.md

 # TextMe
-Capture Youtube video frames and convert to text.
+A Chrome Extendsion for capturing Youtube video frames and convert to text through an OCR engine.